ownego/polaris-vue/docs/components/ResourceList/README.md

     frameHeight: 700
     title: With multiselect
     description: Allows merchants to select or deselect multiple items at once.
-  # - fileName: resource-list-with-all-of-its-elements.tsx
+  - fileName: WithAllElements.vue
-  #   title: With all of its elements
+    title: With all of its elements
-  #   description: Use as a broad example that includes most props available to resource list.
+    description: Use as a broad example that includes most props available to resource list.
   - fileName: WithPagination.vue
     title: With pagination
     description: Use when the list contains many rows and they need paginating.